darron/sysadvent-docker/Article.md

 That's not awesome at all.

 More servers - especially servers that run a very low number of low-traffic apps - seems like a waste of resources, money and time.
+We are paying for too much capacity in order to get cleaner dependency management.
 For example, here's the cpu usage for an old Ruby 1.8.x application server:

 ![CPU for the last month for an app server](http://github.froese.org/assets/sysadvent-2013/cpu-for-the-last-month.png)